Skip to content

 execution: {

-estimatedSeconds: 60, // Gateway routes async if >= 30
+estimatedSeconds: 60, // gateway routes async if >= 30

-timeoutSeconds: 300, // Max wait.
-Defaults to 2x estimatedSeconds
+timeoutSeconds: 300, // defaults to 2× estimatedSeconds

 mode: 'io', // 'io' = network polling, 'cpu' = Playwright/ffmpeg